-The Chronic Pain Management Center at New York Methodist evaluates and treats patients with acute and chronic pain.
-The center's goals works to decrease pain, to decrease the use of potent drugs and to increase well being in patients.
-The Center includes specialists from fields such as anesthesiology, neurology, orthopedics, neurosurgery, psychiatry, rehabilitation, and rheumatology.
+The Division of Pain Management at New York Methodist evaluates and treats patients with acute and/or chronic pain.
+The Division works to decrease pain, to decrease the use of potent drugs and to increase well being in patients.
+Pain management services at NYM include specialists from fields such as anesthesiology, neurology, orthopedics, neurosurgery, psychiatry, rehabilitation, and rheumatology.

-Following the evaluation, a doctor discusses a plan of treatment with the patient and/or family members.
-Specific treatment strategies include:
+Following a comprehensive evaluation including medical history and laboratory data, a doctor discusses a plan of treatment with the patient and/or family members.

-- Local anesthetics produce prompt temporary pain relief and allow patients to increase their activities, minimize the use of medications, and cooperate more fully in physical and emotional rehabilitation
+Another treatment option is nerve blockades, which use a portable ultrasound machine which allows the doctor to deliver local anesthetic directly to the nerve with thin, minimally invasive, catheter tubes.
+Local anesthetics produce prompt temporary pain relief and allow patients to increase their activities, minimize the use of medications, and cooperate more fully in physical and emotional rehabilitation.

 Patients with intractable pain need continuous encouragement and positive reinforcement.
 Occasionally, patients may need formal psychotherapeutic intervention.
 At NYM, we provide biofeedback, relaxation training, and hypnosis to patients struggling with intense pain.